Victorian House Renovation – 14 Steps You Must Follow

 You can try to replace your roof slates like for like, or have your old roof repaired instead.
 If you have only a few slates to be replaced, it may be possible to recover some original ones from a salvage yard.

+Many Victorian houses feature sloping roofs, which are a distinctive architectural element and can present unique challenges during roof repairs.
 Remember roof repairs can have a big impact on the health of your property.
 Unless it’s very straightforward work, make sure you use professional roofers to do the job.

 6. Restore or repair the front path